 Just as pre-law students, they have to read and interpret legal statutes and documents.
 Real estate agents also need strong verbal communication skills to explain legal issues to clients.
 Through persuasive discourse, agents negotiate with other agents and customers about the viability of proposals.
 Of course, drafting specifics on an agreement also requires attention to detail.

-There are also real estate agencies that house both a practicing attorney and real estate agent.
+There are also real estate agencies that house both a practicing attorney and a real estate agent.
 At any rate, with a bachelor’s degree in legal studies, pursuing a career as a real estate agent will put you one step toward realizing your professional goal.

-4. Work as a Law Librarian
+4. Law Librarian

 The career of a Law Librarian requires extensive knowledge of legal publications in terms of being able to retrieve and file them in an organized manner.
 In addition to managing a law library and keeping up with the budget and being an information hub for legal resources, the Law Librarian oftentimes is responsible for conducting extensive research for different levels of the law including, but not limited to legislative history, news and media, business intelligence and more.
 As a Law Librarian, you can find yourself working in a university, law firm, or for the government.